Mailu/Mailu/INSTALL.md

 ```

 Docker Compose configuration is stored in a file named ``docker-compose.yml``.
-Additionally, Freeposte relies on an environment file for various settings.
+Additionally, Freeposte.io relies on an environment file for various settings.

 Download the templates files from the git repository: